About the Journal

 Promptness and honesty.
 Any selected reviewer who feels unqualified to review the research reported in a manuscript or who knows that their prompt review will be impossible should notify the editor directly and honestly and excuse themselves from the review process.

 Confidentiality.
-Any manuscript received for review should be treated as confidential, as should all its attached parts.
-It should not be displayed or discussed with others, except as authorized by the publisher and for the sole purpose of complying with the publication procedures, requirements, and standards.
+Any manuscript received for review should be treated as confidential, as should all its associate materials.
+It must not be displayed or discussed with others, except as authorized by the publisher and for the sole purpose of complying with the publication procedures, requirements, and standards.

 Objectivity.
-Reviews must be conducted in an objective and impartial manner.
+Reviews must be conducted objectively and impartially.
 The reviewer's personal criticism is inappropriate.
 The reviewers must express their points of view clearly with supporting arguments only pertaining to the manuscript in question, without taking into account other publications or personal statements of the authors in question.

 Source recognition.
 Reviewers should identify relevant published papers that have not been cited by the authors.
 A reviewer should also draw the editor's attention to any substantial similarity or overlap between the manuscript under consideration and any other published document of which he/she has personal knowledge.

 Conflict of interests.
 Insider information or insights gained through peer review should be kept confidential and not used for personal gain.
-Reviewers should not consider manuscripts in which they have conflicts of interest as a result of competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions related to the documents.
+Reviewers should not consider manuscripts in which they have conflicts of interest as a result of competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions associated with the submitted manuscript.

 Rights and Obligations of the Authors

 Writing.
-The authors of the manuscripts must present an accurate description of the work done, as well as an objective discussion.
+The authors must present an accurate description of the work done, as well as an objective discussion.
 The evidence and underlying data must be accurately represented in the document.
 A document must contain references sufficiently detailed to allow others to reconstruct its argument.
-Fraudulent or deliberately inaccurate statements constitute behavior that violates the code of ethics, they are unacceptable and can cause a manuscript rejection.
+Fraudulent or deliberately inaccurate statements constitute behavior that violates the code of ethics.
+Such practices are unacceptable and may result in rejection of the manuscript.

 Data access.
-In some cases, authors may be required to provide evidence and raw data in relation to a document for editorial review, so they must be prepared to provide access to it.
+In some cases, authors may be required to provide evidence and raw data related to a manuscript for editorial review, so they must be prepared to provide access to them.
 The RLH will accept requests not to publish data that the authors are working on, understanding that after a reasonable period, these may be made public with prior notice to the authors.

 Originality and plagiarism.
 Authors should ensure that they have written original works.
-When using the work and/or words of others, they should make sure that this has been cited in the appropriate way.
+When using the work and/or words of others, they should make sure that this has been cited appropriately.

 Multiple or redundant publications.
 An author should not publish manuscripts that describe essentially the same research in more than one journal or primary publication.
 Submitting the same manuscript to more than one journal at the same time constitutes behavior that is contrary to the code of ethics and is unacceptable.
-The magazine editor will make every effort to process and evaluate submissions in a timely manner.
-If an author decides to send the manuscript to another journal, he must request the journal editor to withdraw the manuscript so that it is not considered for publication in the RLH.
+The RLH editors will make every effort to process and evaluate submissions in a timely manner.
+If an author decides to send the manuscript to another journal, she/he must request the journal editor for the withdrawal of the manuscript so that it is not considered for publication in the RLH.

 Source recognition.
 All authors must disclose in their manuscript any financial support or other conflicts of interest that may be interpreted to influence the results or interpretation of their manuscript.
 All sources of financial support used to produce the manuscript must be explicitly disclosed.

 Fundamental errors in published works.
-When an author discovers a significant error or inaccuracy in their own published work, they have an obligation to immediately notify the editor of the journal and cooperate to retract or correct the document.
+When the authors discover a significant error or inaccuracy in their own published work, they are obligated to immediately notify the editor of the journal and cooperate to retract or correct the document.

-The Publications Ethics Committee (COPE) provides resources for journal editors, peer reviewers, and authors on the subject of professional publishing standards at publishingethics.org.
+The Committee on Publication Ethics (COPE) provides resources for journal editors, peer reviewers, and authors on the subject of professional publishing standards at publishingethics.org.

-All research involving animals must have proper regard for conservation and animal welfare considerations.
-We are aware that each country and institution has different standards and requirements for studies involving animals in both field studies or in laboratories (including experiments).
+All research involving live animals must have proper regard for conservation and animal welfare considerations.
+We are aware that each country and institution has different standards and requirements for studies involving animals in both field studies and in laboratories (including experiments).
 As such, it is important to highlight that authors are responsible for the legal and ethical acquisition and treatment of study animals.
-In case an institution does not have an Ethical Committee, we recommend following the PREPARE guidelines before conducting animal experiments and the ARRIVE guidelines for manuscript submission.
+In case the author's affiliations or institutions do not have an Ethics Committee, we recommend following the PREPARE guidelines prior to conducting animal experiments and the ARRIVE guidelines for manuscript submission.

 Field studies that involve collecting specimens (organisms or genetic samples, e.g., DNA) must have appropriate licenses and permits from the relevant jurisdiction or organization, and details of these should be given in the methods section of the manuscript, including details of the entity that granted them and relevant license and permit numbers.
-If no permission is needed for field work, please state this.
+If no permission is required for fieldwork, it should be explicitly stated.
 Specimen collection must follow all international (CITES) and location-based regulations.
-All collected specimens should be deposited in a scientific collection, and the museum numbers must be clearly stated in the manuscript.
+All collected specimens should be deposited in a scientific collection, and the museum catalog numbers must be clearly stated in the manuscript.

-We stress that authors must prove they conducted all experiments and field research following the adequate procedures.
-Submitted studies that do not comply will be rejected.
-Studies that require the sacrifice of animals should do so responsibly using only sample sizes that are reasonable and necessary.
+We stress that authors must demonstrate that they conducted all experiments and field research following ethical and methodological standards.
+Submitted studies that do not comply with these requirements will be rejected.
+Studies that require the sacrifice of animals should do so responsibly using only the minimum sample sizes that are reasonable and necessary.

-In the Acknowledgments section, the numbers of all collection or research permits required for the study location must be listed, as well as import and export permits needed to move specimens across country borders and the Institutional Animal Care and Ethical Committee approval for the care and study procedures used with animals.
+In the Acknowledgements section, authors must list the catalog numbers of all collected specimens, and research permits required for the study location must be listed, as well as import and export permits needed to move specimens across country borders.
+The Institutional Animal Care and Ethical Committee approval for the care and study procedures used with animals should also be stated.